fastoch/Networking/Access_Control_Lists.md

 If we try to SSH to the router on a workstation, you can see that part of our job is already done:
 `ssh cisco@192.168.10.254` > "no route to host"
 The ACL we've already configured is already (implicitly) denying SSH to the router.
-This is the same implicit rule that will also blog ping and telnet.
+This is the same implicit rule that is also blocking ping and telnet.

 To block telnet and allow ssh from the servers, we need to create a new ACL.
 We'll then apply this ACL to interface Gi 0/1.20.